MonsterLuni/thecode/README.md

-This extension plays a short audio snippet from "The Code" (Finding Nemo) every time you save a file that still contains errors.
+This extension plays a short audio snippet from Spongebob every time you save a file that still contains errors.

+run the command Hatemycode to start the program